-Recipients of grants from the LSC are responsible for preparing annual financial statements and arranging for their audits by IPAs.
+LSC grant recipients are responsible for preparing annual financial statements and arranging for their audits by IPAs.
 These audits are to be conducted in accordance with Government Auditing Standards promulgated by the Comptroller General of the United States, Office of Management and Budget (OMB) Circular A-133, "Audits of Institutions of Higher Education and Other Non-Profit Institutions" and the "LSC Audit Guide for Recipients and Auditors."
 Audit reports must be submitted to the LSC Office of Inspector General (OIG) within 120 days of the recipients' fiscal year end.
-The reports are to include an opinion on the financial statements, a report on the internal control structure, a report on compliance with laws and regulations, and a management letter, when appropriate.
+The reports are to include an opinion on the financial statements, a report on the internal control structure, a report on compliance with laws and regulations.